mandolinejs/mandoline.js/README.md

         highly optimized in modern browsers
   NOTE: ONLY IF THE STRUCTURE IS ENCAPSULATED
         don't place that burden on anyone who didn't ask for it
+  note: that might also be a terrible idea
 </aside>

 ## describe how this tool relates to some other tools